ft-aslan/downite/README.md

 ## About

-This project is a self-hostable torrent and URL download client designed to run on the same server.
-It provides a robust solution for managing and downloading torrents and files directly from URLs, all from a unified interface.
+This project is a self-hostable torrent and HTTP download client designed to run on the same server.
+It provides a robust solution for managing and downloading torrents and files, all from a unified interface.
 Future updates will include seamless integration with popular media management applications such as Sonarr and Radarr, allowing for automated media acquisition and organization.

 **PROJECT IS UNDER HEAVY DEVALOPMENT.
 IT'S NOT READY FOR PRODUCTION !**

 ## Features

 - **Torrent Client**: Efficiently download and manage torrents.
-- **URL Download Client**: Directly download files from URLs.
+- **HTTP Download Client**: Directly download files with HTTP.
-- **Unified Interface**: Manage both torrents and URL downloads from a single interface.
+- **Unified Interface**: Manage both torrents and HTTP downloads from a single interface.
 - **Future Integration**: Planned support for Sonarr and Radarr to automate and streamline media management.

 ## Planned Integrations